microsoftgraph/msgraph-sdk-design/tasks/FileUploadTask.md

 ## Objectives

-Uploading a large file can be done by creating an upload session which allows the upload of chunks of the file in sequential API requests.
+Uploading a large file can be done by creating an upload session which allows the upload of slices of the file in sequential API requests.
 This therefore enables the possibility mechanisms such as resuming the upload or cancelling the upload.
 This task aims to provide a fluent and easy to use mechanism for the consumer to control, monitor and cancel the handling of large uploads.

 ## Requirements